 Italian photography holiday

 Our rustic country house hotel is small yet comfortable, whilst the bedrooms are all en-suite, simple in style and without frills.
 We have eaten at Sara’s ‘Bacco e Bivacco’ many times and it is one of our favourite local restaurants.
 Authentic regional freshly cooked dishes, much of which is made with their own grown produce.
-Our price for the seven night rural Italian photography holiday course, with tuition, is £895 per person (2 per room).
+Our price for the seven night Italian photography holiday course, with tuition, is £895 per person (2 per room).
 Single bookings are available for £950.
 This is inclusive of breakfast, dinner, as well as a pack lunch if required.
 Flight and transfers are not included, as the logistics are rather variable, however Naples Airport is under 50 miles away.
 And of course most major cities have daily flights to Naples.
 We can of course organise transfers as a ‘door to door’ extra and will be pleased to advise on route planning.
 As ‘Bacco’ is off the Italian tourist ‘beaten track’, it is advisable to have your own vehicle or car-hire.
 Although the photo locations are reasonably close, you may wish to independently explore the region between photo sessions.
 However our hotel does have bikes to hire and you may join our transport, if you prefer.
 There will be a supplement per person for this.
 If you wish to lunch out, there are plenty of very inexpensive local restaurants, see blog!
-Scroll below to see our ‘Booking system’ and to check the ‘Italian photography holiday course’ dates.
-The next is from 16th May 2020 and the subsequent Italian photography holiday course is from 12th September 2020.
+Scroll back up to see our ‘Booking system’ and to check the ‘Italian photography holiday course’ dates.
+Our next is from 16th May 2020 and the subsequent Italian photography holiday course is from 12th September 2020.
 We understand there may be many questions you may wish to ask, so please call or write to us.

 Why I am well qualified to lead